Butakus/pikaball-revamped/README.md

 - Movement: Arrow keys
 - Hit: **Enter** or **Numpad Enter**

+**Other:**
+- Both left and right player controls can be used to navigate the menus.
+- The **Esc** key pauses the game and opens a menu to change the game options (speed, points, and music).
+- The **F3** key toggles a small panel that displays current FPS.

-Joystick support is planned for a future version.
+*Joystick support is planned for a future version*.

 ## Build
 If you want to build the game yourself, follow the instructions below.